Owl Creek Organics

 How it began…

 In 2011, I was a teacher in Minnesota and signed up for my first honey bee workshop in Hastings, Nebraska to learn about how to keep bees.
 My interest in bees initially began because of my love for gardening.
 I had read that bees could increase vegetable production because the bees pollinate the flowers of the vegetable plants.
-The following summer, I bought several hives and each year after that I increased my numbers.
-Along with beekeeping, I started a market garden and sold my produce at the farmer’s market in Rapid City, South Dakota.
+In 2013, I moved back to the family farm to be near my parents and family and to begin my market garden that I had always dreamed of having.
+That summer, I bought 2 hives.
+They did make a big difference in vegetable production.
+Each year after that I increased my numbers.
+I sold my produce at a variety of markets.

-Throughout the years, I have sold my product at markets and shows in Rapid City, Spearfish, Belle Fourche, Bismarck, Dickinson, Gillette, Casper, Minneapolis, Saint Paul, Grand Forks, Minot, Pierre and Albuquerque.
-Today, I only sell at the Town Square Farmer’s Market in Grand Forks and at the Saint Paul European Christmas Market in December.
-I also do occasional shows throughout the year in different parts of South Dakota and North Dakota as well as in Minnesota.
+Throughout the years, I have sold my product at markets and shows in Rapid City, Spearfish, Belle Fourche, Bismarck, Dickinson, Gillette, Casper, Minneapolis, Saint Paul, Grand Forks, Minot, Pierre and Fargo.

 Bernadette Barnaud, owner of Owl Creek Organics selling at the Farmer's Market in Gillette in 2014.